jjneely/am-event-handler/README.md

 * `.Json`: `string` A JSON representation of this alert.
 This is a filtered representation of the alert and not the complete JSON as provided by the Alertmanager.
+* `.Timestamp`: `string` A UTC timestamp in RFC 3339 format of when Alertmanager hit the am-event-handler with this alert.

 Contributing
 ------------